Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-1.md

 ## What We'll Cover:

- * Understanding Azure AI Service for Vision and Azure Kubernetes Service
+ * Understanding Azure AI Vision and Azure Kubernetes Service
  * Build a Python Web API to perform OCR
  * Test the API locally